History and a Historian

 John Lovelock after his 1500 meters.

 Lovelock had competed in the 1932 Olympics, had come in seventh, but far from over the next year set a world record in the mile, at 4:07.6.
 Gold medalist in the modern pentathlon Gotthard Handrick (center).
 Charles Leonard-USA (2nd place).
 Sivano Abba-Italy (3rd place).
 Pentathlon included swimming, shooting, steeplechase, running and fencing.
 Men’s artistic gymnastics.
 Alois Hudec, Czechoslovak gold medalist in rings.
-Leni Riefenstahl, acclaimed pioneer of film and photographic techniques, used an 85-sec clip of his performance in her documentary Olympia.
+Leni Riefenstahl, acclaimed pioneer of film and photographic techniques, as well as one unafraid of showcasing Owens brilliant display of athleticism, used an 85-sec clip of Hudec's performance in her documentary Olympia—what happened to Owens after 1936?—it is a sad story, as demonstrated by this educational video by Simon Whistler.

 Gold.
 Six foot 3 John Woodruff, grandson of former Virginia slaves, hits the tape at 1:52.9 and before the Olympics was over, the U.S. had won Olympic gold, after a 24 year absence in the 800 meters.
 The closing ceremony of Berlin 1936, courtesy of FILMSCHÄTZEARCHIV

 The growing account of World War II and the American people, as demonstrated by author Valentine about the Second World War, is a journey across continents and blue oceans.
 Into Cassino, Tunisian wastelands, the cockatoo jungles of Guadalcanal and the Philippines.
 Into the capitals like London, Rome, Paris.
-The mysterious shores of countless islands, from Ascension to Hawaii, from long names like the Marianas and Berchtesgaden (Berghof) to short names like Hitler's Bunker, or Accra, 9,000 miles away from Guadalcanal.
+The mysterious shores of countless islands, from Ascension to Hawaii, from long names like the Marianas and Berchtesgaden (Berghof) to short names like Hitler's Bunker, or Accra, 9,000 miles away from Guadalcanal (courtesy Mark Felton/UnkWW2.)

 Hitler reaffirmed the old idea of a Germanic empire ruled by an Aryan elite.
 Dictatorial powers were first felt in Germany, and his powers were absolute.
-Above, Hitler at his holiday home, walking high in the small Bavarian town of Berchtesgaden.
-It led to the Berghof, (about 5 mins courtesy of VideoHistoryoday) a gigantic estate with beautiful furniture, cinemas, pools and libraries plus an elevator that took a guest to the Eagle’s Nest. (two photos)
+Above, Hitler at his holiday home, walking high in the small Bavarian town of Berchtesgaden, in the high Obersalzberg (about 21 mins courtesy of BEGAFILM).
+It led to the Berghof, (about 8 mins courtesy of VideoHistoryToday) a gigantic estate with beautiful furniture, cinemas, pools and libraries plus an elevator that took a guest to the Eagle’s Nest. (two photos)